spineo/local-yum-mariadb/README.md

 # MariaDB Setup

-## Install the MariaDB Server/Client on the Master VM
+## Install the MariaDB Server/Client on the Master Instance

 As _root_ user (or using _sudo_) run the following commands:
 ```